 What is Dialectical Behavioral Therapy or DBT?

-A lot of people don’t understand how this can work in recovery.
-In fact, it is a very important component for people who are in recovery and trying to get sober.
+Dialectical Behavioral Therapy (DBT) is a very important component for people who are in recovery and trying to get sober.
 It has been shown to help in the recovery process.
 What does that mean for you?
-It means you can get sober and stay sober with this tool in your hands.
-What this process does is allows people to unpack what’s going on cognitively (thinking) and emotionally (feeling).
+It means this tool can help you get sober and experience a more fulfilling recovery.

+This process allows people to unpack what’s going on cognitively (thinking) and emotionally (feeling).
 We all know that when we come to treatment, its often a very hard and confusing process to figure out what’s wrong and why we do what we do.
-By using DBT skills, clients start the process of finding out how thoughts and feelings affect their behaviors and allows our clients to make better choices in how they interact with their world.
+By using DBT skills, you will start the process of finding out how thoughts and feelings affect your behaviors and allow you to make better choices in how you interact with your world.

 Dialectical Behavioral Therapy consists of four main groups:

-This is the second component of the dialectical behavioral therapy that we employ at LifeSync Malibu Healing Center.
+This is the second component of dialectical behavioral therapy that we employ at LifeSync Malibu Healing Center.
 Emotion regulation is simply what it states it is: learning how to regulate emotions.
-Life unfortunately does not come with an instruction book but if it did, having a regulator on the emotion button would be top of my list for helping people get through life.
-It is pretty clear many people relapse over uncontrollable or severe emotions.
+Life unfortunately does not come with an instruction book, but if it did, having a regulator on the emotion button would be top of my list for helping people get through life.
+It is pretty clear that many people relapse over uncontrollable or severe emotions.

 This is the third component of dialectical behavioral therapy.
 Distress tolerance is very, very helpful in addressing crises.
 Whether this is an emotional crisis, physical crisis, or some other crisis, distress tolerance is a way to safely navigate through a traumatic or disturbing event and move forward in a healthy and sane way.
-In essence, this technique allows people to tolerate short-term or long-term pain and utilizes the other components of the dialectic behavioral therapeutic module to get through tough times.
+In essence, this technique will allow you to tolerate emotional distress during the healing process.
+Coupled with other components of the dialectic behavioral therapeutic module, you will get relief while going through tough times.